mdragone1/ESP32-IoT-Workshop/docs/part1/README.md

 IMPORTANT NOTE: Eduroam and other WIFi networks managed by HWU (such as HWUResearch) will block some ports, crucially 1883 and the other ports needed by MQTT.
 To solve the issue, you can create a network using your phone as hot spot.
-The IoT application you are going to build will use very little data but if you want a free network you can connect your phone to the _Cloud, after creating an account on that service.
+The IoT application you are going to build will use very little data but if you want a free network you can connect your phone to the _The_Cloud, after creating an account on that service.

 - Estimated duration: 15 min
 - Practical: [**WiFi Scanning and Connectivity**](WIFI.md)